-- Strong Tenants Management Organisation in the Central area who have their own identity. - Neighbours are seen as trustworthy and honest on the Headland and Central Estate. - Strong community spirit in some parts of the area, especially on "old side" of Central estate. - There is a wide range of strong voluntary and community groups across the area, providing services to disadvantaged residents especially on the Headland and West View. - Active involvement of churches in the area especially in the Headland area. - Broad range of community facilities throughout West View and the Headland. - Majority of neighbours are caring and friendly in West View. - Stable community with strong family ties on the Headland. - A number of residents are committed to improving the whole community. - Headland Capacity Building project has delivered excellent results in the formation and development of community groups. - New Neighbourhood Policing Strategy to be implemented in April 2006.
+Strengths Weaknesses Strong Tenants Management Organisation in the Central area who have their own identity.
+Neighbours are seen as trustworthy and honest on the Headland Lack of resources to sustain and develop the capacity of community / voluntary organisations / networking skills in the King Oswy, Central and West View Estates. and Central Estate.
+Strong community spirit in some parts of the area, especially on "old side" of Central estate.
+West View Advice and Resource Centre is under threat when Single Regeneration Budget funding ends in 2007.
+Resident / community / voluntary groups don't always work together There is a wide range of strong voluntary and community groups across the area, providing services to disadvantaged residents especially on the Headland and West View.
+Active involvement of churches in the area especially in the Headland area.
+Broad range of community facilities throughout West View and the Headland Residents sometimes drop off from voluntary / residents groups as they feel as if in the past there views have not been acknowledged especially in Central Estate.
+Residents feel that there is very little consultation between themselves and the Local Authority in regards to issues that involve the Headland.
+Majority of neighbours are caring and friendly in West View.
+Stable community with strong family ties on the Headland.
+A number of residents are committed to improving the whole community.
+Headland Capacity Building project has delivered excellent results in the formation and development of community groups. their community.
+Not enough support for centres and groups in West View, Central Estate and the Headland.
+Poor publicity with regards to what is available in the area.
+Some problem neighbours in the area who display threatening and intimidating behaviour and cause anxiety amongst some residents on Central Estate and West View. results in the formation and development of community groups.
+New Neighbourhood Policing Strategy to be implemented in Apr 2006.